w0en/minluckBot/README.md

 This is currently the only command implemented.
 It takes in 1 mandatory and 1 optional argument.
 The breed brings up the minluck of the mouse requested.
 The type specifies the power type to look for, if unspecified simply looks through and returns all power types that have the lowest minluck.

+## Things to note
+- If you want to restrict access to specific channels on the server, the easiest way to go is to restrict the channels the bot role has access to, rather than implement it here which would require you to figure out Channel IDs and a whole lot of technical mishmash.